bright/new-www/content/blog/the-ultimate-guide-to-healthtech-in-2024.md

 <div className="image">![HealthTech guide](../../static/images/healthtech-guide.png "HealthTech guide")</div>

-## Healthtech and MedTech – recognizing the difference
+## HealthTech and MedTech – recognizing the difference

 MedTech and Health Tech aren’t synonyms.
 This guide will focus mostly on HealthTech, still, it’s essential to understand the difference between these terms.